enricoros/fotowall/README.markdown

 Unreleased Version 0.3; New Stuff:

+* Configuration Panel: right click on an image and edit properties
 * More Frame types (default, heart, Plasma backgrounds) [David Eccher]
 * More Image Formats (bmp, tiff, gif, ...)
 [Superstoned]
 * Reflections, and really cool ones